OZTaekOppa/FastaHandler/README.md

 ### pangenome_id_rename (다시 확인_OK)
 - To generate a pangenome fasta header (re)name (#1# for “h1”, #2# for “h2”) using a tab-delimited text file and underscores to satisfy the [panSN-spec](https://github.com/pangenome/PanSN-spec).
--
-- summary of multi-line fasta statistics for unlimited fasta files.
-An extended version of all_fa_stats for multiple FASTA files.

-The module provides flexible, automated renaming of IDs/headers in pangenome FASTA or tab-delimited text files.
-It streams plain or compressed inputs line by line, splitting each entry into columns.
-The first column is cleaned of digits and combined with a haplotype tag (#1# for “h1”, #2# for “h2”) and the original sequence ID to create a new composite identifier.
-The first three columns are joined with underscores and paired with this new ID as a tab-separated output line, producing more suitable pangenome prefix headers.
-Unlike a simple rename_id function that assigns only one new name, this enhanced feature can assign multiple new names to different IDs/headers from a user-supplied mapping file.
-Unmatched IDs remain unchanged, allowing comprehensive yet selective renaming for public genome assemblies or other pangenome datasets.
-All processing steps and outputs are fully logged, generating clean, single-line FASTA-ready mappings for downstream use with the prefix_select_rename function.

--
  	+ Requirement: The Python/bash script requires a Python library.
 	+ Input: A tab-separated (3 columns) text file.
 	+ Output: A renamed FASTA header file for pangnome.